home-assistant/operating-system/Documentation/configuration.md

 ## Automatic

-You can format a USB stick with FAT32/EXT4 and name it with `config`.
+You can format a USB stick with FAT32/EXT4 and name it with `CONFIG`.
 The layout could be look like:
 ```
 network/
 modules/